What does it mean when a car is under finance?

 - Check with the DMV or search online.
 With the vehicle number and registration details, you can get a report on any vehicle and find out whether there is money owed on it or not.
 Ideally, the report will align with what the owner has told you.

 - Put the deal in a car escrow account.
-If you’re worried that the seller won’t pay off the loan once you purchase the vehicle, set up an car escrow account.
-If the seller doesn’t pay off the debt in a set amount of time, you’re money will be protected and returned under the terms and conditions of the escrow account.
+If you’re worried that the seller won’t pay off the loan once you purchase the vehicle, set up a car escrow account.
+If the seller doesn’t pay off the debt in a set amount of time, your money will be protected and returned under the terms and conditions of the escrow account.

 Dealers are required to prove cars aren’t under any sort of financing, however, private sellers aren’t subject to the same regulations.

 It’s possible to buy a car that the owner hasn’t already paid off yet.
 But you’ll need to make sure that you aren’t signing up for more debt than you bargained for by making sure the title is free.

 Not worth the effort?
 Check out our car loans page to learn about your other financing options.

 Frequently asked questions

 Can I trade in a car that still has money owed on it?